Campaign of the Month: October 2017

 Canal Street to the south, Rampart Street to the west, Esplanade Avenue to the north and the Mississippi River to the east: these landmarks surround the section of New Orleans known to locals as the Vieux Carre and to visitors as the French Quarter.

 Even the residential areas feature stark contrasts.
-Though most of the French Quarter has been restored (and indeed it was even spared the worst of Hurricane Katrina’s destruction), some parts still remain in states of gross disrepair, mostly the areas between Decatur and Chartres Streets on the north side.
+Though most of the French Quarter has been restored (and indeed it was even spared the worst of Hurricane Katrina’s destruction), some parts still remain in states of gross disrepair, mostly the areas between Decatur and Chartres Streets on the east side, and Rampart Street along the west.
 Still, these areas are more the exceptions than the rule.
 Unlike most inner-city areas, the French Quarter is neither dirty nor unkempt.
 On the contrary, it is one of the cleanest areas of the entire city.

 Street sweepers make their rounds on a regular schedule; shop owners, barkeepers and residents alike take great pride in preserving their storefronts and homes.
 This can explain the noticeable lack of vandalism in both the business and residential districts of the French Quarter, but can also lead tourists into a false sense of security.
 The area is far from crime-free and can be extremely dangerous for the unwary, especially at night or during Mardi Gras.